kubeshop/kusk-gateway/docs/docs/reference/extension.md

 | `mocking.enabled`    | Boolean flag to enable mocking. |

 See the [guide on Mocking](../guides/mocking.md) to learn more about this functionality.

-Note: Currently `mocking` is incompatible with the `validation` option - the configuration deployment will fail if both are enabled.

 **Sample:**